TheBlueDotGame/The-Accountant/docs/docs.md

 ## type [TransactionInBlock](<https://github.com/bartossh/Computantis/blob/main/repo/search.go#L13-L17>)

 TransactionInBlock stores relation between Transaction and Block to which Transaction was added.
-It is stored for fast lookup only.
+It is stored for fast lookup only to allow to find Block hash in which Transaction was added.

 ```go
 type TransactionInBlock struct {